adrianton3/befunjit-86/README.md

 ![perf stat -r 100 task-clock (msec)](https://github.com/user-attachments/assets/448051e7-5f08-4b67-92c4-66f0146fd627)

-For the two "natural" programs the JIT is ~21 times and ~15 times faster than the interpreter.
-The JIT with optimizations is ~2.5 faster than without.
+For the two "natural" programs the JIT is ~23 times and ~15 times faster than the interpreter.
+The JIT with optimizations is ~2.8 and ~2.5 faster than without.

-For the two JIT-breaking programs the interpreter is ~20 and ~34 times faster than the JIT.
+For the two JIT-breaking programs the external interpreter is ~21 and ~35 times faster than the JIT (pure, called with `--no-interp`).

 ### Building